Coflnet/coflnet-bot/README.md

 * KAFKA_HOST
     * Same kafka host as the discord bot
 * DISCORD_MESSAGES_TOPIC
-  * The topic to send messages to
+  * The topic to send messages t